savannahostrowski/jupyter-mercury-aca/README.md

-# Jupyter Notebooks Rendered with Mercury on Azure Container Apps
+# A web application for sharing interactive Jupyter notebooks using Mercury

 This is a skeleton repo/template/blueprint that renders runnable, interactive Jupyter Notebooks in the browser using [Mercury](https://github.com/mljar/mercury) via Azure Container Apps.